grandma-collaboration/grandma-cookbook/doc2/FA_Responsibility_10.md

    - After observing, scanning, and taking images, identify potential GW counterparts.
    - Use SkyPortal and other sources to determine candidates.
 Direct telescopes to these candidates if necessary.
    - Produce a report for both the community (like the GCN) and GRANDMA detailing observations, sensitivities, and photometry of transient sources.
 This report should be prepared with the other shifters and the Weekly Coordinator.
+   - STOP GRANDMA tag is added after candidate is found.